countable-web/open-source-corporation/admin/COMMUNICATIONS_CHARTER.md

 ### Text
   * If you'd like someone's attention because you're blocked and they're not responding on Slack, we recommend you text them.
 Do this only when necessary.
+  * This means, we should share our phone numbers, but only use them for urgent requests.

 ### Appear.in (Video Chat, and in-perosn meetings)
 Guidlines for communicating face-to-face